McDonaldAndrew-ETSU/McDonaldAndrew-ETSU/README.md

 Email: mcdonaldai@etsu.edu
 Linkdin: https://www.linkedin.com/in/andrew-mcdonald-354b32228

-   - I'm interested in learning all about becoming a **Full Stack Programmer** as I would like to eventually become one when I graduate from ETSU.
-My goal is to find a job where I can work from home!
+   - I'm interested in using my **Full Stack Programming** and **Artificial Intelligence/Machine Learning** experience to find a job doing these working remotely!
-   - Outside of school, and besides coding new and original software applications, one of my favorite projects/hobbies is  learning how to alter, decipher, and translate **.bin** files of vehicular Engine Control Units/Modules (ECU's/ECM's) and
-Powertrain Control Modules (PCM's) in order to optimize engine and transmission performance.
-This is known as "***Tuning***"!
+   - Outside of school, and besides coding new and original software applications, one of my favorite projects/hobbies is  learning how to alter, decipher, and translate **.bin** files of vehicular Engine Control Units/Modules (ECU's/ECM's) and Powertrain Control Modules (PCM's) in order to optimize engine and transmission performance.
+This is also known as "***Tuning***"!

 <!---
 McDonaldAndrew-ETSU/McDonaldAndrew-ETSU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.